Client service charter

 Standing for fairness

-We investigate complaints about the administrative actions of state government departments or agencies (including state schools and TAFE), local councils, or public universities.
-We also work with these organisations to improve their decision-making and administrative practices.
+We investigate complaints about the actions and decisions of state government departments and agencies (including state schools and TAFE), local councils and public universities.
+We work with these organisations to improve decision-making and administrative practices.
 We are also the oversight agency for the Public Interest Disclosure Act 2010.

 Our service is free and independent.
 We assess complaints within our jurisdiction and make recommendations to rectify unlawful, unfair or unjust decisions and improve administrative practice.

 The strategic plan provides more information on how we achieve this.

 - to make your complaint in a way that is convenient to you

 - staff who are courteous, helpful, professional and sensitive to diverse needs

 - your complaint will be handled according to our privacy plan, fairly and in a timely way

 - if we don't have the power to investigate your complaint, we may redirect your complaint to another organisation, quickly and efficiently

 - clear explanations about what we can and cannot do, reasons for our decisions and any recommendations we may make